SeaOfFrost/Pytorch-Learning/README.md

 ## 1. MNIST Classifier

-The first program that I built was the MNIST classifier based on the very helpful tutorial given [here](https://github.com/yunjey/pytorch-tutorial) and [here](https://github.com/pytorch/examples/).
+The first program that I built was the MNIST classifier based on the very helpful tutorials given [here](https://github.com/yunjey/pytorch-tutorial) and [here](https://github.com/pytorch/examples/).
 It is a simple network with two convolutional layers and two fully connected layers and achieved an accuracy of 99.04%

 ## 2. Fashion-MNIST Classifier